apprajapati9/stackoverflow-mvp/app/src/main/java/com/apprajapati/mvp_stackoverflow/kotlin_playground/AndroidInterviewQuestions.md

 Types of flow builders

-1. flowOf() - It is used to create a flow from a given set of items.
+1. flowOf() - It is used to create a flow from a given/fixed set of items.
-2. asFlow() - extension function that helps to convert type into flows
+2. asFlow() - extension function that helps to convert type into flows, can be used on Collections
-3. flow {} - create a flow
+3. flow {} - create a flow using suspendable lambda block.
+This allows you to emit values using emit().
+Builder function to construct arbitrary flows from sequential calls to the emit function
 4. channelFlow{} - creates flow with the elements using send provided by the builder.

+check `Flow.kt`, `TerminalOp.kt`, `StateFlow.kt` for examples.

 ### Q28.
 Cold flow vs Hot flow?